 One way of splitting the beginners up is to do a mixer and at the end say “Keep this partner and form three-couple sets — we'll do so-and-so”.
 The Beckenham Club used to ask all their callers to do this once in an evening.
 You may get complaints — from the people who aren't interested in the Dance Community — “I got an awful woman and you forced me to do Fandango with her”.
 You will find it's never the best dancers who complain — it's the ones who aren't as good as they think!
 I believe you have to stand firm and explain about raising the general standard and giving newcomers a chance to partner good dancers they might not otherwise dance with (if you can say that with a straight face).
 You might even — if you're feeling evangelical — say “Which do you think is more important — that you did one dance with a not-so-good partner or that newcomers have a chance to find out how to dance well?!”

-Shutting them up — well, in my experience it's not just the beginners you have to shut up.
+The person who requested this topic added “and shutting them up”.
+Well, in my experience it's not just the beginners you have to shut up!
 If they're talking it's probably because you've confused them in the walkthrough.
 Please don't use the school-teacher approach unless you have really good rapport with the crowd.
 Kathy Anderson is very good at quietening people down without anyone taking offence.
 Sometimes you can do it just by your tone of voice — not shouting, but with a bit more edge to it.
 Some callers ramble along talking about things and the dancers actually don't realised they've started the walkthrough.
 You shouldn't need a signal to shut them up — and if you start using one you may find it becomes a habit.
-John Lagden managed to drop his trademark signal, which I think was really impressive.
+John Lagden managed to drop his trademark “Ssh” signal, which I think was really impressive.
 Hilary Herbert says “Right”.
 A school-teacher who shall be nameless uses “Er-hum”.
 Ian Jones uses “Right” and “OK” — often both.
 I often say “The dance starts like this” — but I'm trying to break myself of that one — and no doubt I have other phrases.
 If you must use some phrase to get people's attention, at least vary it!
 But you should be able to get through to them simply by starting the call positively: “Head couples, forward and back”.
 And look at what's happening — you'll soon see if you're getting through.
 “The set at the bottom — are you receiving me!?
 Head couples, forward and back”.

 Sometimes getting the band to play the music quieter can have an amazing effect on the dancers.
 Of course this needs to be when the dancers have learnt the dance and you've stopped calling.
 In a longways dance I sometimes say to the band: “Two more times — one quiet and one loud?”.
 But some bands won't know what to make of this, or will resent you telling them how to play.